TheDarpos/Fusion-Dock/README.md

    **Please do note this dock is very alpha and is being worked on**

-   # DISCLAIMER: only works with X11, not way
+   # DISCLAIMER: only works with X11, not wayland